 What is Magnitude?

-Magnitude is a factor that is used to determine the value of a quantity.
-Magnitude is a quantity that is used to measure the real part of a number.
-This is a factor to determine vector quantities.
+Magnitude is a factor used to determine a quantity’s value.
+Magnitude is a quantity used to measure a number’s real part.
+This is a factor in determining vector quantities.

 Vector quantity comprises both the magnitude and direction of a factor to be determined.
 It can be both positive and negative.